Understanding Post-Tattoo Dry Skin

 Morning: Begin with a gentle cleanse using lukewarm water.
 Hot water on a new tattoo is about as pleasant as reading Proust backwards in Hungarian.

 Afternoon: Apply appropriate moisturizer when your skin feels tight.
 I discovered, much to my chagrin, that my grandmother’s vintage cold cream was not the answer.
 Stick to products recommended by your tattoo artist, you clever thing.
+Following proper tattoo aftercare guidelines is essential during this stage.

 Evening: Check for excessive dryness.
 If your skin’s starting to look like the Sahara Desert, it’s time for another light moisturizing session.
+Managing tattoo itchiness during healing goes hand-in-hand with keeping skin properly moisturized.

 Warning Signs of Improper Healing